manniecobham/springbootapi/README.md

 ## Usage

 This application provides a simple API endpoint to check the status of a website.
 You can use tools like `curl` or Postman to interact with the API.
-Here's an example using `curl`:
+Here`s an example using `curl`:

 ```sh
 curl http://localhost:8080/check?url=https://www.example.com

 ```

 ## Endpoints